Group Photos

 19.00

-A nice time to get some extra couple photographs.
-Often at an additional location out with your venue
+Additonal couple photographs, often at an additional location out with your venue

 First dance